mlanghinrichs/makeshift/README.md

 # Contributing

-This project follows the [AngularJS Git Commit Message Conventions](https://gist.github.com/stephenparish/9941e89d80e2bc58a153#format-of-the-commit-message) and the [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).
+This project follows the [AngularJS Git Commit Message Conventions](https://gist.github.com/stephenparish/9941e89d80e2bc58a153#format-of-the-commit-message) and the [Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md).
+We also respect and abide by the [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).
 More thorough contribution guidelines will be posted following the first project release.

 MakeShift is licensed under the Gnu Public License (GPL) version 3.0.
 For more information see [LICENSE](./LICENSE.txt) or the [Gnu Website](https://www.gnu.org/licenses/).